sangam1814/forensic-dna-fastapi-devops/README.md

 # 🧬 Forensic DNA Analysis – FastAPI + DevOps Project

 This is a Dockerized FastAPI backend for a Privacy-Aware Forensic DNA Analysis System using PostgreSQL.
-The project demonstrates backend development with DevOps practices like Docker, docker-compose, environment variables, and data ingestion pipelines.
+The project demonstrates backend development with DevOps practices such as Docker, Docker Compose, environment variables, and data ingestion pipelines.

 ---